Find the final programme here.

 You will then hear from CLEW regarding the outcome of your application no later than 6 September 2023.

 Interviews and public debates between journalists and speakers follow different rules and practices in different parts of the world.
 To make the context of our media trip clear for all involved, we would like to set out the following framework guiding the interaction with participating journalists:

 Quotes and interviews

 - We work on the basis that statements made by participants can be quoted by the journalists present in their media reports.
 However, during this tour we will have more exceptions from this general rule, so please ask us or the speakers if you're are not sure.

 - If speakers do not want to be quoted, we ask them to inform participating journalists where this is the case.
 Remarks may then be made "off the record" and will not be quoted.

 - Outside Germany it is not common practice for journalists to seek authorisation for quotes before using them.
 If a speaker does require the participating journalists to check quotes with the speaker before publishing, we ask the speaker to advise journalists of this.

 Photos, audio or video recordings

 - We respect journalists’ fundamental right not to disclose the sources of their research.
 Some of the participants also come from countries where press freedom is under threat and where journalists are prosecuted.
 As a safeguard to participants’ rights and their well-being, we kindly ask the speakers not to take any photos or to make any film or audio recordings on which participants can be individually identified.

-- If the speakers would like to take photos or make audio or video recordings of our visit, they approach a staff member for Clean Energy Wire so that we can agree on safe and workable solutions.
+- If the speakers would like to take photos or record audio or video of our visit, they can approach a staff member for Clean Energy Wire so that we can agree on safe and workable solutions.